circuituncle/SmartPPM/Arduino_ESP12S_32_Code/README.md

 # SmartPPM
-Arduino Code for ESP modules for smart helmet
+Code for ESP modules for smart helmet